Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Simulation Results

 Then we simulate the behavior inducement algorithms in Section \ref{sec:control}.
-We run simulations on a regular network with 500 nodes and a fixed degree of 10 for both the physical contact network and the information network.
+We run simulations on regular networks with 500 nodes and a fixed degree of 10 for both the physical contact network and the information network.
 We let $c_1=0.5$, $c_2=-1$, $c_n=-10$, $\gamma=0.03$ and $\beta_1 = 0.01, 0.02$.
 For the loss term $l_3(\pmb{\delta})$, we use the simple 2-norm $l_3(\pmb{\delta}) = \Vert\pmb{\delta}\Vert_2^2$ as an example, and observe similar trends for other loss functions.
 Shown below are results averaged over 20 simulation runs.

 The results of the proposed algorithm with feasible constraints are shown in Fig. \ref{optimize_out}.
-The black solid line is the boundary of the feasible region, where $(i_m, x_m)$ above this line are feasible constraints where it is possible to find $\pmb{\delta}$ to satisfy $0\le i^P \leq i_m$ and $1\ge x_1^P \geq x_m$, and $(i_m, x_m)$ below this line are infeasible.
-Moreover, since the $\beta_1$, $\gamma$ and $\bar{k}$ are fixed, the black solid line is also the range of $(i^P, x_1^P)$, which satisfies \eqref{eq:i_x}.
+The black solid line is the boundary between the feasible and infeasible regions, where $(i_m, x_m)$ above this line are feasible constraints where it is possible to find $\pmb{\delta}$ to satisfy $0\le i^P \leq i_m$ and $1\ge x_1^P \geq x_m$, and $(i_m, x_m)$ below this line are infeasible.
+Moreover, since $\beta_1$, $\gamma$ and $\bar{k}$ are fixed, the black solid line includes all possible $(i^P, x_1^P)$, where point E represents Case 2 and the other points in the black solid line represent Case 3.
 The red dots represent the limits $(i_m, x_m)$ we set in our simulations, and it can be seen that they are all feasible.
-The blue dots show the steady-state results after using the proposed behavior guidance algorithm in Section \ref{sec:boundedconstraints}, and they all satisfy $0\le i^P \leq i_m$ and $1\ge x_1^P \geq x_m$.
-For a given constraint $(i_m, x_m)$, the point $(i^P, x_1^P)$ should fall within the range illustrated from point A to point B, as shown in Figure \ref{optimize_out1}, which provides an example.
-The values of the loss function in \eqref{eq:bound} at each iteration are shown in Figure \ref{optimize_loss1}.
+The blue dots show the steady states after using the proposed behavior guidance algorithm in Section \ref{sec:boundedconstraints}, and they all satisfy $0\le i^P \leq i_m$ and $1\ge x_1^P \geq x_m$.
+Using the constraint $(i_m, x_m)$ labeled as \textbf{Point C} in Fig. \ref{optimize_out1}, the steady state $(i^P, x_1^P)$ should fall within the range illustrated from point A to point B to satisfy the constraints $0\le i^P \leq i_m$ and $1\ge x_1^P \geq x_m$, and the proposed behavior guidance algorithm selects \textbf{Point D} in this range that minimizes the loss function in \eqref{eq:bound}.
+The values of the loss function in \eqref{eq:bound} at each iteration are shown in Fig. \ref{optimize_loss1}.
 As shown there, the loss function decreases after each iteration and converges after 10,000 iterations.